satanasov/postlove/README.md

     Forumview:
         - Show summary of N most liked posts of day/week/month/year/ever (configurable)

+    Notifications:
+        - Notify author when a post has been liked

     ACP:
-        - Enable/disable main CSS (CSS classes can be redefined
+        - Enable/disable main CSS (CSS classes can be redefined)
         - Allow showing of liked posts count in mini profile (postview)
         - Allow showing of user's posts that have been liked count in mini profile (postview)
-        - Configure number of posts for each period to show on Indexview and Forumview
+        - Configure number of posts for each period to show (Indexview and Forumview)
+        - Configure caching time of summary queries (to improve efficiency)

 Installation: